rbisdorff/Digraph3/docSphinx/pearls.rst

      Epistemic determination    :  0.621
      Bipolar-valued equivalence : +0.327

-The Copeland ranking rule delivers indeed for this example outranking digraph only ranking scores with a tie between actions 'a1' and 'a2' which is resolved by following a lexicographic rule favouring in this case action 'a1'.
-This ranking leads however to a less well correlated ranking result: +0.5265 vs +0.795 (see above).
+The Copeland ranking rule delivers indeed for this example outranking digraph ranking scores with a tie between actions 'a1' and 'a2' which is by convention resolved by following a lexicographic rule favouring in this case action 'a1'.
+This ranking is however much less correlated to the given outranking digraph than the optimal Kemeny ranking: +0.5265 vs +0.795 (see above).

-Nevertheless, the Bachet fitness scores of the original and the reversed ordering of the polarised relation table lead to plausible and convincing ranking results.
-This consideration gave the positive stimulus for trying to implement this new *ranking-by-scoring* method.
+Nevertheless, the Bachet fitness scores of the original and the reversed ordering of the polarised relation table lead in our example here to plausible and convincing ranking results.
+This consideration gave the positive stimulus for implement this new *ranking-by-scoring* rule.

 The Bachet ranking rule, a new ranking-by-scoring method ........................................................

-The :py:mod:`linearOrders` module provides indeed a new :py:class:`~linearOrders.BachetRanking` class implementing a ranking rule based on the Bachet numbers modelled by the polarised version of the relation table of a given outranking digraph.
+The :py:mod:`linearOrders` module provides now a new :py:class:`~linearOrders.BachetRanking` class implementing a ranking rule based on the Bachet ranking fitness scores modelled by the polarised version of the relation table of a given outranking digraph.

 .. code-block:: pycon
    :linenos: